univention/univention-corporate-server/doc/architecture/services/portal.rst

 Anonymous users
    Anonymous users see portal content that's publicly available.

-Signed-in users
+Signed in users
-   Signed-in users see public content and content depending on their group memberships.
+   Signed in users see public content and content depending on their group memberships.
 One user may also see different tiles than another user.

-The portal backend uses two caches to generate the structured data.
+The portal backend uses the caches in the following sections to generate the structured data.

 .. _services-ucs-portal-back-end-portal-tile-cache: